-By taking legal action, you and your injury lawyer can fight to ensure the aggressor is brought to justice and held liable for your injuries and subsequent losses.
+By taking legal action, you and your personal injury lawyer can fight to ensure the aggressor is brought to justice and held liable for your injuries and subsequent losses.

 Contact a Road Rage Auto Accident Lawyer in Ohio

 Were you injured in an accident triggered by another driver’s road rage?
 Call Slater & Zurz to learn your legal rights or to take action against those responsible.
-Call (888) 534-4850 today to set up a FREE case review with one of our qualified car accident attorneys in Ohio.
+Call (888) 534-4850 today to set up a FREE case review with one of our qualified car accident lawyers in Ohio.

 With over 100 years of collective experience, our injury attorneys have the knowledge, experience, and resources to hold the at-fault party accountable for their actions and get you the compensation you truly deserve.
-We have offices in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo to serve you and are available 24 hours a day, 7 days a week, to take your call.
+We have offices in Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, and Toledo to serve you and are available 24 hours a day, 7 days a week, to take your call.